A Nude Woman Doing Her Hair Before a Mirror

 The female model was named Florentine.
 During the same session she was painted by several of Eckersberg's students, and two students' paintings of the same subject are also known.
-The subject is – as the title suggests – a woman with her back turned in the course of an everyday chore.

-This subject has been used by other Danish painters, for example Vilhelm Hammershøi, where, however, it is not a nude painting.
+The subject is—as the title suggests—a woman with her back turned in the course of an everyday chore.
+This subject has been used by other Danish painters, including Vilhelm Hammershøi, whose work, however, it is not a nude painting.
 Eckersberg's painting has been used as a cover motif on several book publications, and it has been called "the most popular Golden Age painting".

 Description

 The painting shows a woman with her back turned, with a bare torso, by an oval mirror which reflects her face and the top of her chest.
 Her left hand rests on a green dressing table.
 On the table there is a box with an open lid.
 With her right hand she has lifted and arranged her brown hair, which is tightly set with a centre parting and chignon.
 Her large, red, left ear has a glistening gold earring.
 Her right earring is also seen, but not in the mirror reflection, and her hairstyle is also different in the mirror.
 The head is turned slightly to the left and lowered.

 The woman's lower body is draped with a white cloth, which falls down over her buttocks so that the intergluteal cleft is visible.
 Her right leg seems to be slightly bent upwards in contrapposto.

 The woman is positioned offset to the left relative to the centre line of the image, whereas the mirror is positioned to the right.
 The oval mirror with a wooden frame reflects so the face is seen approximately in the middle of the mirror.
 The mirror reflects the upper part of the woman's breasts.
 The woman's raised right arm covers parts of the mirror image so the viewer cannot see the bottom part of the face.
 In the mirror reflection the woman does not look at herself in the mirror, but her gaze is directed downwards to the left of the box.
 There is no eye contact with the viewer.

 Light falls from the left so that the woman's left side is lit, especially the left shoulder, while the right side of the body and the right arm lie in shadow.
 The cleft of the left shoulder blade and the spine cast a shadow on the woman's back.
 The shadow of the left arm falls on the left side of the waist, so that the waist at first glance seems narrower than it actually is.

 The wall on which the mirror hangs is greyish and solid in color, though with some texture.
 At the left side of the picture an oblique shadow falls on the wall, putting the left part of the wall in shade.
 At the bottom right of the picture is a panel at the height of the woman's thigh.
 In the mirror reflection a closed door can be seen.